Expert Tips for Employing Insulated Metal Panels

 The thermal performance of IMPs, when compared to other exterior materials, is evident after the analysis of a building’s energy efficiency.

 The high insulation values and control of thermal bridging combine for an elevated level of energy efficiency.
-It should be noted, when architects, builders, designers, or contractors perform an energy-efficiency analysis, deeply grooved panels will only have the effective R-value of the thinnest section of IMPs.
+It should be noted, when architects, builders, designers, or contractors perform an energy-efficiency analysis, deeply grooved panels will only have the effective R-value of the thinnest section of insulated metal panels.
 For example, a 152.4-mm (6-in.) maximum thickness panel with a minimum thickness of 101.6 mm (4 in.) will still only have an R-value equal to the 101.6 mm smooth panel.

 The same concept of panel span occurs in the horizontal application between the vertical support points.
 Conventional horizontal installs, as mentioned earlier, often employ the use of metal stud infill framing.
 Therefore, thicknesses are not typically dictated by span, but rather desired R-value in horizontal applications.

-Sanitary performance
+Sanitary performance of Insulated Metal Panels

 IMPs are the dominant wall and ceiling materials used in food processing and food storage buildings due to their thermal performance, ease and speed of installation, and ability to withstand daily wash down—all traits needed for temperature-controlled facilities.
 Additionally, the developed and overlapping panel joint conditions are resistant to harboring moisture.